Make Your Own or Shop Canadian

 Recently, I was asked to add something clear to the back of a shirt to easily tell the front from the back.
 I thought it was quite obvious since I always put the seam on the neck ribbing at the back.
 Interestingly, I found out that is not the case for many non-sewers.
 It seems that we are creatures of habit and ease and will automatically look for a label when putting on our clothes!

 Information for the end-user, such as the type of fabrics (e.g., recycled, 100% cotton) is great too.
 You can include critical washing or care instructions (e.g., Please be gentle, I’m one-of-a-kind!).
 If you are a parent of littles, adding their own personal mark (say a dinosaur) to a child’s item is a great idea without worrying about giving away too much information publically.
 I love the stamps you can get now that can survive, so they claim, over 50 washes.

 It is wise to include the size you made as well because I find I forget myself easily (now, did I cut the 3, 6 or 9 month body suit?).

 When I was making tons of different styles and thicknesses of masks, I wanted to be able to specify the material (e.g., 3 layers, cotton).

 Marked & Noted Labels

-I recently made a large fabric teaching chessboard.
-The final project was over 3-feet square (really must do a post).
+I recently made a large fabric teaching chessboard for my son’s classroom.
+The final project was about 3-feet square.
 I put a rod pocket casing across the top so it would hang straight.
 I cut the chess pieces from magnetic paper in my cricut machine and added a magnet to each of the 64 squares.
-It was being used in a public classroom setting, so I really needed to add a label on the back saying, “Property of ….”.
+It was being used in a public classroom setting, so I really needed to add a label on the back saying, “Property of ….” on the back.